abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-1/index.md

 But what I am basically focused on is true wealth creation.
 It's not about taking money.
 It's not about taking something from somebody else.
 But it's from creating abundance.

 Obviously, there's not a finite number of jobs, or finite amount of wealth, otherwise we would still be sitting around in caves, figuring out how to divide up pieces of fire wood, and the occasional dead deer.
-So, most of the wealth in civilization, in fact not most, basically all of it has been created.
+So, most of the wealth in civilisation, in fact not most, basically all of it has been created.

 And it got created from somewhere.
 It got created from people.
 It got created from technology.
 It got created from productivity.
 It got created from hard work.
 So, this idea that it's stolen is I think this horrible zero-sum game that people who are trying to gain status play.